Tom Spencer (musician): Early life and music career

-The Yo Yos
+The Yo-Yos

-In 1998 Toy Dolls frontman Michael Algar (aka Olga) invited Spencer to sing backing vocals on his forthcoming album One More Megabite.
+In 1998 Toy Dolls frontman Michael Algar (aka Olga) invited Spencer to sing backing vocals on his forthcoming album One More Megabyte.
 During this session he bonded with Danny McCormack from The Wildhearts and the seed of what was to become The Yo-Yos was born.
 The Yo-Yos released two EPs for Rebound Records – 'Out of My Mind' and 'Rumble(d)'.
 After touring the UK as support for The Backyard Babies in 1999 the band was signed by US label Sub Pop and released their debut album 'Uppers & Downers' in 2000.
 Two US tours followed, before splitting due to differences within the band and Danny McCormack's well publicised drug problems.

 In 2005 Spencer and McCormack reformed The Yo-Yos with a new line-up.
 The band recorded a new EP entitled Given Up Giving Up released through Undergroove and toured the UK supporting 3 Colours Red and Antiproduct.
-The band parted ways shortly afterwards following the re-emergence of Dannys drug issues.
+The band parted ways shortly afterwards following the re-emergence of Danny's drug issues.
 After a seven-year hiatus, The Yo-Yos reformed for a one-off gig in February 2012, to celebrate McCormack's 40th birthday.
-The band has continued to make sporadic live appearances since then including Download Festival in 2012 and Sonisphere Festival in 2013.
+The band has continued to make sporadic live appearances since then, including Download Festival in 2012 and Sonisphere Festival in 2013.

 The Loyalties

-In 2006 The Loyalties were formed in Soho, London with Tom Spencer fronting on vocals and playing bass.
-The band release two EP along with split 7-inch singles with The Supersuckers, Duff McKagan's Loaded and Berlin's 'Radio Dead Ones' before releasing their debut album So Much For Soho on Devil's Jukebox label in 2008.
+In 2006 The Loyalties were formed in Soho, London, with Tom Spencer fronting on vocals and playing bass.
+The band release two EPs along with split 7-inch singles with The Supersuckers, Duff McKagan's Loaded and Berlin's 'Radio Dead Ones' before releasing their debut album So Much For Soho on Devil's Jukebox label in 2008.
 The Loyalties toured the UK in 2008 with The New York Dolls, Loaded, Black Lungs and The Wildhearts.
 Their last album Til the death of Rock'n'Roll was released in 2013 and came with an accompanying whodunnit? novel of the same name.

 The Professionals

 On 16 October 2015, Spencer filled in for Steve Jones for The Professionals reunion concert at the 100 Club in celebration of the release of a three disc set (The Complete Professionals) by Universal Music Group.

-In January 2016, the band announced a three shows in March.
+In January 2016, the band announced three shows in March.
 A joint headline show at the Islington Academy in London with Rich Kids followed on 23 June of the same year.

 In January 2017, The Professionals announced their new official line-up of Spencer, Paul Cook and original bass player Paul Myers.
 The band also announced the release of the first Professionals album in 35 years.
-What In The World, a 10 track album of original material that is due for release on 27 October 2017.
-The album is features guest appearances from Steve Jones, Duff McKagen, Mick Jones, Phil Collen and Billy Duffy among others.
+What In The World, a 10 track album of original material due for release on 27 October 2017.
+The album features guest appearances from Steve Jones, Duff McKagen, Mick Jones, Phil Collen and Billy Duffy among others.

 The band continued to play live shows in 2017 appearing at KOKO in London as part of Camden Rocks in May as well as a headlining performance at Rebellion Festival on the Opera Stage in August.